-A Sagada experience will not be complete without sampling the dishes at the town's known restaurants such as Salt and Pepper Diner and Yoghurt House.
+A Sagada experience will not be complete without sampling the dishes at known restaurants in Sagada such as Salt and Pepper Diner and Yoghurt House.
 As well as some hole in the wall diners such as Vincent's Coffee and Grill.
 Food is an integral part of every travel.
 Aside from the sights and interesting places to visit in my destination, I also make it a point to search on the internet for the good food to try in place I am visiting.
 When it comes to food, you will surely enjoy Sagada as there are a lot of food options to choose from.
 Where to eat in Sagada?
 Read on...

-It was a holy week when we visited Sagada and restaurants are usually jam-packed during meal hours.
-Since this trip is just a few days before my supposedly Kota Kinabalu climb; while waiting for our food to be served, I didn't waste my time and went online to check for Holidays in Borneo, check on what other things to do, sites to visit, accommodations and good food to try in Borneo.
+It was a holy week when we visited and the restaurants in Sagada are usually jam-packed during meal hours.
+Since this trip is just a few days before my supposedly Kota Kinabalu climb; while waiting for our food to be served, I didn't waste my time and went online to check for Holidays in Borneo , check on what other things to do, sites to visit, accommodations and good food to try in Borneo.
 I would love to explore more of it after climbing Mt.
 Kota Kinabalu.
 There's no better way to "taste" the culture of a country than to try the food that it is most famous for.
 I am quite sure I'll be having a great holiday in Malaysia!

 A two story establishment known for its home-made yogurts served with your choice of banana, granola, fruit preserves, or other fruits in season.
 They also serve hot meals, and we were able to sample their Curried Vegetables with red rice (180 pesos) and their Roasted eggplant pasta (170 pesos).
 Also not to forget is to try their frozen yoghurt (around 100 pesos).
 Yummy!